We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Most medical-grade finger cots work really well for finger penetration, although you might want to add lubricant to it to make it feel more pleasurable.
+Most medical-grade finger cots work really well for finger penetration, although you might want to add lubricant to make it feel more pleasurable.

-These finger cots from First Aid Only are great because they’re latex- and powder-free, ensuring it won’t irritate you or your partner.
+These finger cots from First Aid Only are they’re latex- and powder-free, ensuring it won’t irritate you or your partner.

 Remember, correct and consistent condom use is the only way to reduce your risk of STI transmission and, in some cases, pregnancy.